-- step.tcl Manages the current status of the design by monitoring checkpoints. - synthesize.tcl Manages all the details regarding the synthesis phase. - implement.tcl Manages all the details regarding the module implementation phase. - pr_utils.tcl Manages all the details regarding the top-level implementation of a PR design. - run.tcl Launches the actual runs for synthesis and implementation.
+- step.tcl: Manages the current status of the design by monitoring checkpoints. - synthesize.tcl: Manages all the details regarding the synthesis phase. - implement.tcl: Manages all the details regarding the module implementation phase. - dfx_utils.tcl: Manages all the details regarding the top-level implementation of a DFX design. - run.tcl: Launches the actual runs for synthesis and implementation. - log_utils.tcl: Handles report file creation at key points during the flow.